Man Killed In Hit-And-Run Confessed To Similar Crime In 2013, But Sacrificed Himself To Save Little Leaguers

 Douglas Parkhurst, the 68-year-old man killed in a hit-and-run during a recent Little League baseball game in Maine, had an ironic past, having confessed in 2013 to fatally hitting a 4-year-old girl with his car as a teenager in October, 1968.
 Yet witness accounts suggest that it was his heroic deeds that saved the lives of several children as a maroon Honda careened out of control on the field on Friday night.

 Parkhurst, a resident of West Newfield, Maine, was hit by a car that drove through an open gate at Goodall Park in nearby Sanford, as spectators and ballplayers alike scattered to avoid getting hit by the vehicle, according to a report from ESPN.
 A 51-year-old woman, Carol Sharrow, was arrested by police and charged with manslaughter after she allegedly drove away from the scene.
-She remained incarcerated at York County Jail at the time of the report on Saturday.
+She remains incarcerated at York County Jail on Saturday.

 At the moment, Sharrow’s motive remains unknown, though police believe there is no connection between the accused and the victim, the Press Herald wrote.
 A report from the Daily Mail cited a Facebook post from Sharrow’s friend, Denise Bass, where she explained that the suspect suffered from mental illness and had a “rough past,” but did not use drugs and only rarely consumed alcohol.